PMano07/Module5Assignment/README.md

 The goal of this project is to use what you know about visualizations and probability distributions to distinguish between customers who accepted a driving coupon versus those that did not.

 **Deliverables**
-To explore the data you will utilize your knowledge of plotting, statistical summaries, and visualization using Python
+To explore the data I have utilized the knowledge of plotting, statistical summaries, and visualization using Python